stac-utils/stac-server/README.md

 ### Ingest Errors

-Errors that occur during ingest will end up in the dead letter processing queue, where they are processed by the `stac-server-<stage>-failed-ingest` Lambda function.
-Currently all the failed-ingest Lambda does is log the error, see the CloudWatch log `/aws/lambda/stac-server-<stage>-failed-ingest` for errors.
+Errors that occur while consuming items from the ingest queue will end up in the dead letter processing queue.

 ## Supporting Cross-cluster Search and Replication